Connecthings/flutter-connecthings/README.md

 # Herow

-A flutter plugin for the [Herow SDK], a location based SDK related to the [Herow Platform](https://my.herow.io)
+A flutter plugin for the [Herow SDK](https://www.connecthings.com/developers/), a location based SDK related to the [Herow Platform](https://my.herow.io)

 ## Getting Started